Financial and Administrative Guide: Moving to France 2025

 • Make a large PURGE.
 We sold dozens of items prior to leaving the United States, but should have probably sold more.
 If you haven't used an item for years, it is very likely you will not need it in France.

 • Decide if it is worth moving a container.
 We decided to move a 20' container for our last move which cost us around $11k for the move (packing and unpacking + city center move with furniture elevator included) + $1600 for insurance.
 We negotiated to have a flat price for the container and not a price per KG which ended up saving us a couple grand as the container was heavier than estimated.
 We had a lot of nicer items that we were unable to sell for a reasonable price in Houston which is why we hired a container.
-If you pack and unpack yourself, this can provide significant savings.
+If you pack and unpack yourself, this can provide significant savings, but you take additional time and risk which we didn't feel was worth the savings.
 If you only have a small amount of goods, consider using send my bag which moves suitcases and double-walled moving boxes for a reasonable price versus UPS / FEDEX.

 • As we had a full-service mover, they told us exactly which documents we needed for customs clearance.
 They suggested not to bring alcohol in the container given the customs declaration hassle, so we brought our alcohol in our checked luggage within the 2 bottles per person limit.